 WOLVERINE [working title] is a short documentary about a former first responder who became so overwhelmed by the death and trauma he witnessed in the backcountry, he couldn’t leave his house without experiencing a panic attack.
 Now, his obsession to photograph a wild wolverine— only rumored to exist in Colorado— is pulling him back into the mountains and his life.

-*** PRIVATE TRAILER AVAILABLE UPON REQUEST ***
+*** PITCH DECK and PRIVATE TRAILER AVAILABLE UPON REQUEST ***

-Six months ago, James Beissel hit rock bottom.
+A year ago, James Beissel hit rock bottom.
 Simply walking to the corner store would trigger a panic attack.
 On his worst days, he’d sit for hours in his car in the hospital parking lot, unable to shake the feeling that he was on the cusp of sudden death.
 He dropped out of school and work.

 Executive Producer: John Keller

-Director: Amy Marquis
+Director + Producer: Amy Marquis

-Story & Impact Producer: Katie Stjernholm
+Impact Producer: Katie Stjernholm

 Director of Photography: Joey Schusler